The Three Stooges

 The Three Stooges were an American vaudeville and comedy troupe active from 1922 until 1970, best remembered for their 190 short-subject films by Columbia Pictures.
 Their hallmark styles were physical, farce, and slapstick comedy.
-Six Stooges appeared over the act's run (with only three working at any given time).
-The two constants were:
+Six Stooges appeared over the act's run, with only three working at any given time.
+The two constants were Moe Howard and Larry Fine.
+The "third stooge" was played in turn by Shemp Howard, Curly Howard, Shemp again, Joe Besser, and "Curly Joe" DeRita.